How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 You’ll pocket less money than a perfect house would bring, but you’ll save thousands in repair costs.

-You’ll also save yourself from all that time spent arguing with contractors about why the job is taking twice as long as promised.
+You’ll also save yourself from all that time spent arguing with contractors about why the job takes twice as long as promised.

 We buy houses in Tacoma and the surrounding areas.
 This property is being sold as-is, with no repairs or warranties.
 Buyers are encouraged to complete their own inspections and due diligence.